.277 Wolverine: Comparisons

 When designing bullets, they can be made longer and heavier without detracting from their aerodynamic efficiency.
 However, when shortening a bullet to create an option with a lower weight, there is a limit that should not be exceeded when a good ballistic coefficient is desired in order to maintain the best possible stability, accuracy, and retained velocity at the longer ranges.
 To use an efficient and low-drag "spitzer boat-tail" shape of bullet, a minimum length for optimum performance is 4.23 times the caliber.
 This formula shows that a .308 bullet would not be as efficient as possible, if the ideal shape was scaled down to a solid bullet weight that is less than approximately 150 gr (a hollow-point configuration slightly alters this ratio).

 Loaded ammunition in the 300 BLK caliber can be purchased as light as 100 gr, with the 125 gr class of bullets proving to be popular when shooting at higher velocities.
 However, to use a bullet that has a weight near 125 gr at supersonic velocities, the .277 caliber has a much more ideal shape for stability and accuracy (longer and slimmer), compared to the shorter and fatter 300 BLK at the same 125 gr weight.
-When a fired bullet slows to the supersonic-to-subsonic transition speed (roughly 1,100 FPS at sea level, slightly lower at higher altitudes), its can lose stability.
+When a fired bullet slows to the supersonic-to-subsonic transition speed (roughly 1,100 FPS at sea level, slightly lower at higher altitudes), it can lose stability.
 A bullet at 125 gr in the .277 Wolverine caliber will stay supersonic at greater ranges than the 300 BLK, when comparing the same bullet weight and construction.

 To use the .277 Wolverine to fire a heavy sub-sonic bullet for short range, factory-loaded ammunition can currently be found using 175 gr bullets.
 When comparing the .277 Wolverine to the 300 BLK, the 300 BLK has more options for the heavier sub-sonic bullets (168-220 gr), but when shooting the lighter super-sonic bullets (90-130 gr), the .277 Wolverine has a greater variety of better options, with each having an excellent ballistic coefficient (for hand-loading, .277 bullets are available as heavy as 200 gr).

 Although the .277 WLV and the 300 BLK can both fire a selection of heavy or light bullets, the barrel rifling twist-ratio is fixed, and is chosen to optimize the expected task that will be given to it.
 For both of these calibers, longer-range shooting with light bullets at super-sonic velocities can benefit from a longer barrel and a relatively slow twist, such as 1:11 (one rotation in eleven inches).

 Sub-sonic velocities using heavy bullets have the option of using a much shorter barrel, and are more accurate when using a relatively fast rifling twist, such as a ratio near 1:8 (one rotation in eight inches).